Curricular Education Programs

 • Political Science MINORS should NOT take a 395 seminar in political sciences even if the instructor gives them a special permission number because it will not count toward the Political Science minor.

-If you have any questions regarding the requirements for your political science major/minor please contact William Field in the Department of Political Science at whfield@polisci.rutgers.edu.
+If you have any questions regarding the requirements for your political science major/minor please contact Christine Cahill in the Department of Political Science at cahill@rutgers.edu.

 Can I do study abroad and still be an Undergraduate Associate?

 Associates must be on campus for the spring semester of junior year, and fall and spring semesters of senior year to be eligible.
 All Eagleton classes must be taken in sequence and in person.
-Study abroad CAN be done during the fall of junior year or summer before senior year if internship placement is done during the fall semester of senior year.
+Study abroad CAN be done during the fall of junior year or the summer before senior year.

 What internship options are available?
 Are there research awards available?

-Students complete a minimum of 120 hours in a public service internship during the summer before their senior year and/or the fall semester of their senior year.
+Students complete a minimum of 120 hours in a public service internship.
 All internship hours must be completed by the end of November.
-Prior relevant college-level internships can be considered to fulfil the internship requirement.
-The Eagleton Institute of Politics focuses on American politics and government engagement, so the required internship should enhance a student’s understanding of and experience in these areas.
-Students may intern with a wide range of government agencies or elected officials, non profits, interest groups, political parties or campaigns, policy and advocacy-related groups.
-Internships can be in New Jersey or across the country, and can be paid or unpaid.
+The Eagleton Institute of Politics focuses on engagement in American politics and government, so the required internship should enhance a student’s understanding of and experience in these areas.
+Students may intern with a wide range of government agencies or elected officials, nonprofits, interest groups, political parties or campaigns, policy and advocacy-related groups.
+Internships can be in New Jersey or across the country and can be paid or unpaid.

-Kathy Crotty Legislative Internship Award (summer or fall).
-Annual award offered to Undergraduate Associates in honor of Kathy Crotty, a leader on the staff of the New Jersey Legislature for 35 years.
-Recipients are placed in the New Jersey Legislature at State House and receive $500 to help pay for travel expenses.
+• Kathy Crotty Legislative Internship Award Annual award offered to Undergraduate Associates in honor of Kathy Crotty, a leader on the staff of the New Jersey Legislature for 35 years.
+Recipients are placed in the New Jersey Legislature at the State House and receive $500 to help pay for travel expenses.
 Contact Sarah Kozak for details.

-Rutgers-Eagleton Washington DC internship award (summer only).
+• Rutgers-Eagleton Washington Internship Award Program.
 Open to Rutgers University undergraduates on all campuses and class years, recipients receive up to $6,000 towards living expenses while complete an unpaid nonprofit/government sector internship in Washington DC.
 Learn more here Learn more here.

-Rutgers Scarlet Service-DC (summer only).
+• Rutgers Scarlet Service-DC.
 Open to Rutgers sophomores and juniors.
-Earn a $3,500 stipend and free housing to complete a public service internship at non-profit or government office in Washington DC.
-Also includes 3-credit in-person course.
+Earn a $3,500 stipend and free housing to complete a public service internship at a nonprofit or government office in Washington DC.
+Also includes a 3 credit in-person course.
 Learn more here

-Rutgers Scarlet Service Internship (summer only).
+• Rutgers Scarlet Service Internship (summer only).
 Open to Rutgers sophomores and juniors.
-Earn a $5,000 stipend to complete a public service internship at non-profit or government office in New Jersey or surrounding area.
-Also includes 3-credit online course.
+Earn a $5,000 stipend to complete a public service internship at a nonprofit or government office in New Jersey or surrounding area.
+Also includes a 3 credit online course.
 Learn more here

 Additional research opportunities for Undergraduate Associates include: